Tomato Pasta with Ricotta & Italian Sausage

 Directions

-Bring a large pot of water to a rolling boil and salt it aggressively — it should taste like the sea.
-Add the pasta and cook until 2 minutes shy of al dente, stirring occasionally to prevent sticking.
-Before draining, reserve 240 ml of the starchy pasta water — this is critical for finishing the sauce.
-Drain the pasta and set aside; do not rinse.
+Bring a large pot of water to a full rolling boil and salt aggressively — the water should taste like the sea.
+Add the fusilli or penne rigate and cook, stirring occasionally to prevent sticking, until exactly 2 minutes shy of the package’s al dente time.
+The pasta finishes cooking in the sauce during the tossing step, so it must be pulled noticeably underdone.
+Before draining, reserve 240ml of the starchy pasta water in a heatproof jug — this water is the emulsifying tool that binds the ricotta finish into the sauce during the final toss.
+Drain without rinsing and set aside. - Brown the Sausage Deeply

 Why This Recipe Works